kenns29/react-svg-brush/README.md

 - d3-brush directly modifies the DOM, which also means customization of the brush behavior/view has to be done directly on the DOM, violating the best practices in React.
 - Using d3-brush inside a React component typically requires using the react lifecycle methods, e.g. `componentDidUpdate`, adding complexity in the implementation of the React component.

-The React SVG Brush library emulates the d3-brush library DOM structure (95% identical) and functionalities but renders the Brush completely using the React virtual DOM, making it easy for applications that use d3-brush to switch to this library to adhere to React best practices.
+The React SVG Brush library emulates the d3-brush library DOM structure (95% identical) and functionalities but renders the Brush completely using the React virtual DOM, making it easy for applications that use d3-brush to switch to this library to adhere to the React best practices.

 ## Installation